 Net cash provided by operating activities was \$14.1 million for 1996.
-Accounts receivable and inventories decreased by \$2.2 million and \$15.2 million, respectively, due to the decline in volume in GFP's domestic contract manufacturing operations and improved control and management of inventories.
+Accounts receivable and inventories decreased by \$2.0 million and \$15.2 million, respectively, due to the decline in volume in GFP's domestic contract manufacturing operations and improved control and management of inventories.
 GFP also reduced accounts payable by \$17.8 million, primarily attributable to the decline in volume and a reduction in balances with suppliers.

-Net cash provided by investing activities was \$4.7 million for 1996.
+Net cash used in investing activities was \$1.5 million for 1996.
 GFP made capital expenditures of \$7.4 million in 1996 as compared to \$10.2 million in 1995.
-GFP received proceeds of \$10.1 million on the sale of a real estate property.
-In addition, GTC received proceeds of \$1.5 million in February 1996 for the sale of its Badger product line and Tube Turns received proceeds of \$0.9 million from the disposition of certain underutilized land and buildings in September 1996.
+GFP received proceeds of \$3.5 million on the sale

+February 1996 for the sale of its Badger product line and Tube Turns received proceeds of \$0.9 million from the disposition of certain underutilized land and buildings in September 1996.